Last updated JUNE 11, 2014 | Download | Versión en español

 For more information about issues related to presenting your new EAD to your employer, see “I told my employer that I now have an EAD or a new Social Security number.
 The employer fired me.
 What are my rights?”

 Typically, once you are hired and have completed the I-9 or E-Verify process, your employer should not ask to see your EAD or any other identity or employment eligibility verification document again until the time a document you provided expires.
 When an employer asks to see a document again, this is called reverification.
 Your employer may reverify your employment eligibility only under certain circumstances.
 Your employer may reverify your employment eligibility — and ask to see your document again — if the document is about to expire or already has expired.
+(For more information about the reverification process in the DACA context, see “The DACA renewal process.”)
 But if your employer singles you or a certain group of workers out for reverification without having some legitimate reason — such as the expiration of your document — the employer may be engaging in illegal reverification.

 If your employer asks to see some workers’ documents but not others’, the employer may be discriminating on the basis of their citizenship or immigration status or their national origin.
 Under immigration law, such discrimination is illegal.
 If employers reverify workers, they must treat the workers the same regardless of their citizenship or immigration status or of their national origin.
 If the employer treats workers differently, such as by reverifying some of them but not others, the employer’s action could be illegal.

 If this occurs in your workplace, you can contact the Office of Special Counsel for Immigration-Related Unfair Employment Practices (1-800-255-7688 or www.justice.gov/crt/about/osc/).
 Also feel free to contact NILC for more information about these issues.